-Regular readers will know that most of our family has a bit of a thing for books so when we had the opportunity to review The Reading Bug Box, we jumped at the chance.
-Not only was it an opportunity to try something new but it might be just the thing to interest Evey in reading finally.
+Regular readers will know that most of our family has a bit of a thing for books.
+So when we had the opportunity to review The Reading Bug Box, we jumped at the chance.
+Not only was it an opportunity to try something new, but we also hope it might finally interest Evey in reading.

-The Reading Bug Box is somewhat different from other subscription services that might send the chosen items of the month to everyone.
-Instead, what makes The Reading Bug Box special is the fact you complete a form telling them about your child’s reading level, interests and any other relevant information (for example I shared that Gabe has autism).
-The staff at the bookstore then handpick the books you will be sent, according to what you have told them about your child.
+The Reading Bug Box is somewhat different from other subscription services.
+They do not send the same chosen items of the month to everyone.
+What makes The Reading Bug Box special, is that you complete a form telling them about your child’s reading level, interests, and any other relevant information (for example I shared that Gabe has autism).
+The staff at the bookstore then handpick the book selection, according to what you have told them about your child.

-Ever the slightly suspicious mom when it comes to an inexplicable change of behavior I asked Evey to tell me about the story she read, expecting her to give me a word or two.
-Instead, I was blown away because she gave me a proper rundown of what she had read and said: “I read all of the words and I didn’t just skim it like I normally do when you ask me to read.”
+A suspicious mom when it comes to an inexplicable change of behavior, I asked Evey to tell me about the story.
+I was fully expecting her to give me a word or two.
+Instead, I was blown away.
+She gave me a full rundown of what she had read.
+Then she said: “I read all of the words and I didn’t just skim it like I normally do when you ask me to try reading“

-While I am under no illusions that this is the start of Evey’s grand love affair with books, I am ecstatic that she has finally found one that draws her in and makes her want to continue reading and discover the worlds between the covers.
+While I am under no illusions that this is the start of Evey’s grand love affair with books, I am ecstatic that she has finally found one that draws her in.
+One that makes her want to continue reading and discover the worlds between the covers.

-Reading Bug Box have achieved what I was beginning to think was impossible and for that, I cannot praise them highly enough.
+Reading Bug Box has achieved what I was beginning to think was impossible.
+For that, I cannot praise them highly enough.

-Reading Bug Box for one will give you 2-4 books & extra gifts, hand picked by a book curator using information from your child’s profile.
+Reading Bug Box for one will give you: 2-4 books & extra gifts.
+All are hand-picked by a book curator using information from your child’s profile.
 Cost – From $27 per month.

-The Reading Bug Box for two is a personalized box where each item is carefully chosen just for your two children, at the same address, according to their profiles.
+The Reading Bug Box for two is for two children, at the same address, according to their profiles.
 Extra gifts in the box tie in with the books provided and the books can be for kids aged 0-13.
 Cost – From $45 per month.

-Baby Bug Box provides you with a monthly selection of board books for your 0-3-year-old which is excellent for growing a new library.
+Baby Bug Box provides you with a monthly selection of board books for your 0-3-year-old.
+It is an excellent way to build a new library.
 Cost – From $18 per month.